 What is International Marketing?

 International marketing refers to the process of business expansion across the domestic geographical boundaries by setting up subsidiaries in the target markets of different countries.
-These subsidiaries design and adopt the marketing principles and strategies according to the needs of the target local market.

 Advantages of Global Marketing